AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

         The journey is now triggered.
 To confirm, open the tab that has your journey in Journey Optimizer.
 You should see a green arrow that shows the path that your user went through.

-1. Check your inbox.
-You should have received an email.
+1. Check your inbox for the email.